EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 The tictactoe directory now contains two new files, tictactoe.wasm and tictactoe.abi.

 ### Deploy the Smart Contract to the Testnet
-Follow this link for a guide on [Deploying smart contracts on the Testnet.](https://testnet.eos.io/faq)
+Follow this link for a guide on [deploying smart contracts on the Testnet.](https://testnet.eos.io/faq)

 Go to the EOSIO Testnet [Deploy](https://testnet.eos.io/deployment "Testnet - deploy") page: